-Many women will pop pain medications that may numb the feeling but aren’t helping the blood circulation or alleviating spasms.
+Many women will pop pain medications that may numb the feeling, but in reality, they aren’t helping the blood circulation or alleviating spasms.
 It's like putting a bandaid on a cut that actually requires stitches.

 Dang Gui (Angelica Root)